Covid Secure Training

 - You or anyone in your household has displayed any of the signs or symptoms commonly associated with Covid-19 infection within the past 14 days, these include:

-- You have been in contact with any person within the past 14 days who has, or is suspected to have, contracted Covid-19
+- You have been in contact with any person within the past 14 days who has, or is suspected to have, contracted Covid-19.

-All of these also apply to our trainers & assessors.
+These also apply to our trainers & assessors.

 On the day(s) of your course: